 and will prevent an exception being raised.

-Finally, so that regular users and sellers don’t see any links to actions they are not permitted to perform, alter app/views/items/index.html.erb
+Finally, so that regular users and sellers don’t see any links to actions they are not permitted to perform, alter app/views/items/show.html.erb

 like so: